 Queen St. is the neighbourhood's most established drag, while Leslieville's eastern reaches, north of Queen, are in the process of transforming from industrial grounds to condos and shops.
 That's giving way to newly-minted destinations like Dundas and Carlaw - visitors might find there's plenty of action down on Queen to keep you busy, but don't be afraid to explore.

-Here's how to spend a day on West Queen West from morning to late night.
+Here's how I'd spend a day in Leslieville, from morning until late night.

-Here's how to spend a day in and around CityPlace and Harbourfront, from morning to late night.
+Here's how to spend a day in the Beaches and Upper Beaches, from morning until late at night.